danielcrookall/UBCGrades/c3-user-stories.md

 Given: The student is on the homepage.
 When: The student clicks upload and selects a valid file.
 Definition of valid: name must be either rooms.zip or courses.zip and only
 1 of each type (rooms.zip or courses.zip) can be uploaded at a time).
-Then: The application stores the dataset on disk.
+Then: The application displays the title of the uploaded file.

 Scenario 2: Invalid File upload